 The eight existing KICs are operational.
-The first new KIC should relate to Cultural and Creative Sectors and Industries (CCSI), to be launched as soon as possible in 2022 or 2023 and the second should relate to the water, marine and maritime ecosystems in 2026.
+The new KIC Cultural and Creativity (CCSI) is to be launched soon and the second should relate to the water, marine and maritime ecosystems in 2024.

-Information about funding opportunities and calls for proposals and tenders are available on the eProcurement platform Tenders Electronic Daily (TED) and the Space Platform as well as on the web sites of the respective KICs, such as EIT Climate-KIC.
+Information about funding opportunities, the conditions for the grants and calls for proposals and tenders are available on the EIT web site and the web sites of the respective KICs, such as EIT Climate-KIC.